 What is a contraction?

-The middle layer (myometrium) of your womb (uterus) is pure muscle, and if all is well, it's strong enough to birth your baby all by itself.
-A contraction is simply a muscular movement lasting approx 45 - 90 seconds, triggered by pulses of oxytocin.
+The middle layer of the womb is pure muscle; if all is well, it is strong enough to birth your baby all by itself, even in a coma.
+A contraction is just a muscular movement lasting about 45 - 90 seconds, triggered by pulses of the birth hormone oxytocin.

-At the end of pregnancy, when your baby is almost ready to be born, you might notice irregular, becoming more regular, 'lifting up' contractions, where the muscle fibres pull upwards and gather the top of the womb: this can be described as 'tightenings', 'rushes', 'waves' and 'surges' that come every few minutes, with complete relaxation inbetween...
+When your baby is ready, you'll notice perhaps irregular, becoming more regular 'lifting up' contractions, where the muscle fibres pull upwards and gather the top of the womb: this can be described as 'tightenings', 'rushes', 'waves' and 'surges' that come every few minutes, with complete relaxation inbetween.

-Each subsequent 'lifting up' contraction causes more muscle fibre to be retained / built up at the top of the womb (the fundus).
-The reduction in volume inches your baby down and rotates them through your pelvis into a good position for birth, whilst pressing against your softening, thinning, progressively opening cervix...
+Each subsequent 'lifting up' contraction causes more and more muscle fibres to be retained and build up at the top of the womb (the fundus).
+The subsequent reduction in volume inches your baby down and rotates them through your pelvis (with the support of a strong pelvic floor).
+A baby who is optimally positioned also presses against the softening, thinning, progressively opening cervix...

-When the fundus is nice and thick, and your baby has decended deep within your pelvis, adrenaline is suddenly released (aka 'transition') read my transition blog, including quotes from hypnobirthers and this article on transition is worth a read too
+When the fundus is nice and bulky, and your baby has decended deep within the pelvis, adrenaline is suddenly released (aka 'transition') (read my transition article including experiences from hypnobirthers).

 Transition shifts things up a gear, and instead of 'lifting up', the muscle fibres are now increasingly and automatically pushing down instead.
-Your fundus acts as a piston, with expulsive surges sliding your baby down the birth canal (Odent, 1994).
+Your fundus acts as a piston, with powerful expulsive surges sliding your baby down through the stretchy, widening vagina and vulva: